Ray Jennison

-Raymond Ellis Jennison (né Jenison; January 19, 1910 – May 13, 1990) was an American professional football tackle.
-He played college football for the South Dakota State Jackrabbits.
+Raymond Ellis Jennison (né Jenison; January 19, 1910 – May 13, 1990) was an American professional football player.
+A tackle, he played college football for the South Dakota State Jackrabbits.
 He later played one season in the National Football League (NFL) for the Green Bay Packers in 1931, appearing in two games as they won the NFL championship.
 He also played with several other professional teams in Illinois, Ohio, Indiana, Missouri and Oklahoma.
 After his football career, he served as a colonel in the United States Army and as a military attaché in Europe.

 Early life

 Jennison was born in Onida, South Dakota, on January 19, 1910.
 His family spelled their last name "Jenison", but he said that "people were always misspelling it," and so he later legally changed his last name to "Jennison".
 He attended Avon High School in South Dakota, and is their only alumnus to play in the NFL.
-After high school, Jennison enrolled at South Dakota State College (SDSU) in 1927.

-Jennison played for SDSU's freshman football team that year as a lineman.
+Jennison enrolled at South Dakota State College (SDSU) in 1927.
+He played for SDSU's freshman football team that year as a lineman.
 He then made the varsity team in 1928 and started at right tackle, helping South Dakota State finish as runner-up in the North Central Conference (NCC) while being named first-team All-NCC.
 Described as one of the team's "huskiest linemen", he won All-NCC honors again in 1929.
 The biggest player on the team at 198 lb, he was named captain as a senior in 1930.
 After the season, he was named second-team All-NCC by the Associated Press (AP).

 Jennison was nicknamed "Bozo".
 With South Dakota State, he served as athletic director and basketball coach for SDSU's school of agriculture.
 He was a member of the Reserve Officers' Training Corps (ROTC) in college.
 He also competed as a boxer and wrestler, winning competitions in those sports at ROTC events.
 In June 1931, Jennison was commissioned as a second lieutenant in the U.S. military reserves.

 Jennison earned a bachelor's degree and a master's degree from South Dakota State.